vanessaaleung/A-LeetCode-A-Day/README.md

 # A-LeetCode-A-Day
-Chrome extension that pops up a random LeetCode top 100 questions.
+Chrome extension that pops up a random LeetCode top 100 question.

-## Example
+## Features
 ![image](images/readme_example.png)
+1. Display a random top 100 question and its difficulty
+2. Link to the question

 ## Installation
 ### Clone